 To review these topics go back and watch my Intro To Orgo video series.

 The above Orgo Foundation series requires a proper understanding of general chemistry basics including

 - Atomic shapes and orbitals

 - Lewis dot diagram

 - Octet rule

-To test your knowledge on Gen Chem basics, check out my with my Gen Chem Review for Orgo Quiz!
+To test your knowledge on Gen Chem basics, check out my Gen Chem Review for Orgo Quiz!